Dr. Laurence Lebaron-Jacobs

 Dr. Lebaron-Jacobs is currently a senior expert in the field of radiobiology, radiopathology and radiotoxicology.
 She is an expert for the European Space Agency (ESA).
 She coordinates national criticality exercises between clinical biochemistry services of French nuclear sites (assessment of neutron dose).

-She is a member of the Article 31 Expert group of the European Commission, of the American Nuclear Society and of the French Society of Radiation Protection.
+She has been the Vice Chair of the Article 31 Expert group of the European Commission since 2014, and a member of the American Nuclear Society and of the French Society of Radiation Protection.